kwan3217/KwanPov/README.md

 Official Binaries
 --------------------------------------

-At this point in time, no pre-built binaries are available.
+Pre-built binaries are made available from time to time for 32- and 64-bit Windows.